 Evans Transportation: 707-255-1559

 In most cases there will be an extra fee for this service.
 Some hotels may offer a shuttle service so be sure to check with your hotel to see if they offer this service.

 The only non-hotel shuttle to Napa Valley available from the Sacramento Airport is the Fairfield Airporter.

 You will need to call in advance to reserve this service.

 We are recommending Beau Wine Tours who are participating in our ACCESS CARD program and giving nice discounts.
 Please call them at (800) 387-2328 for rates on limos, airport transfers and wine tours.
 The Westin Verasa is recommending Corpex Limousine.
 Please call them at (415) 504-7777 to make reservations.
 Miner Family Winery is recommending Napa Tour and Transportation.
 Please call Georgia Buck at (707) 251-9463 to make reservations.

 There is ample parking at The Westin Verasa in valet for $10 (non-guests, included for guests).
 The wineries all have fairly small parking lots so again, please make reservations before going for tastings.

-Parking rates for Jamieson Ranch Vineyards are as follows: $10 per car, per day.
+Parking rates for Jamieson Ranch Vineyards are being updated for 2016.
+Stay tuned.